tagion/tagion/docs/gov/glossary/index.md

 ## Scalability

 The ability of a DLT system to process and validate a growing number of [transactions](/gov/glossary#transaction) or operations efficiently without compromising other essential properties, such as decentralization, security, and [consistency](/gov/glossary#consistency).

+## Staking

+Staking refers to the act of locking up a certain number of [tokens](#tokens-tgn) to participate in network functions such as securing the network, validating transactions, supporting governance decisions, or providing liquidity in decentralised finance (DeFi) protocols.
+In return, participants typically earn a yield.

 ## Stateless System